darklab8/darklab_article_parallel_pytest/README.md

 ```

 Further collecting data from datadog, there were tests broken because tests used cache in shared storage `redis`
-Another tests became broken because during count of SQL requests made by ORM, it made more than necessary, because another process was running query to db too.
+Another tests became broken because during count of SQL requests made by ORM.
+It made more than necessary, because another process was running query to db too.
 Which allowed making conclusion that having shared side car container `db`, made tests broken just because they use same db instance.

 It became obvious, that despite recommendations to fix caching using in memory solution, we would be encountering one or another new reasons why tests are broken again and again.